top of page

 Amardeep Singh

-• 1 min read
+• 2 min read

 In the TEF Canada Expression Orale, the difference between a B2 and a C1 level often comes down to the quality of your questions and the strength of your persuasion.
-Below, we provide a deep-dive discussion into five essential speaking test scenarios.
+Below, I provide a deep-dive discussion into five essential speaking test scenarios.

 Why You Should Compare Your Practice with Sample Answers